-Module 3 provides an overview of the strategic and operational framework related to FHQ SP units, as well as, POC tasks (via CPOC STM / Annex B) in UN peacekeeping.
-The module focuses specifically on tactical level considerations.
+Module 3 provides an overview of the operational framework related to SIGS, as well as a general understanding of how the POC tasks in UN peacekeeping can be applied in a tactical scenario.
+The module focuses specifically on the tactical level operational framework.
+The SIGS may not contribute directly to POC but they will have enabling tasks that support those units, the Mission and other agencies.

-While this module focuses on the tactical level, the overview of the strategic and operational level documents and concepts provide guidance to tactical level mandate implementation in UN peacekeeping.
+While this module focuses on the tactical level employment of SIGS, it also provides a general overview of the operational level to help leaders understand their support to the overall mandate implementation in UN peacekeeping.